Routine prenatal ultrasonography as a screening tool

 Prenatal ultrasonography is a common procedure in many countries [1-4].
 It is an accurate technique for determining gestational age, number of fetuses, fetal cardiac activity, and placental location.
 In addition, many congenital structural anomalies and significant abnormalities in fetal growth can be identified.
 However, whether all obstetrical patients should undergo ultrasound screening and whether such screening improves pregnancy outcome is controversial.

 Many countries have developed local guidelines for the practice of prenatal ultrasonography and most offer at least one mid-trimester ultrasound examination as part of standard prenatal care, although worldwide obstetric practice varies .
-In the United States, the American College of Obstetricians and Gynecologists (ACOG) supports the use of ultrasound when there is a specific medical indication and advises against nonmedical use of prenatal ultrasonography (eg, to accommodate parental curiosity about fetal sex or parental desire to view and/or obtain an image of the fetus) [6,7].
-ACOG also stated that the benefits and limitations of ultrasonography should be discussed with all patients, and performance of the procedure is reasonable in patients who request it.
+In the United States, the American College of Obstetricians and Gynecologists (ACOG) recommends ultrasound examination for all pregnant patients and advises against nonmedical use of prenatal ultrasonography (eg, to accommodate parental curiosity about fetal sex or parental desire to view and/or obtain an image of the fetus) .
+ACOG also stated that the benefits and limitations of ultrasonography should be discussed with all patients.
 In addition, a 2006 workshop organized by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) reached a consensus that “all fetuses should have a screening ultrasonogram for the detection of fetal anomalies and pregnancy complications” .

 An evidence-based discussion of the application of ultrasound to an unselected obstetric population as a screening tool will be presented here.
 The use of prenatal ultrasonography for specific obstetrical indications is reviewed separately.
 (See "Ultrasound examination in obstetrics and gynecology".)